DIY Halloween decorations are the best! Follow along with this simple guide and make your own scrap wood ghost decorations. They look amazing!

 We cut a few smaller strips for the cross pieces that actually make up the shape of the ghosts.

-We used the brad nailer to attach our little strips to one long post piece.
+Then, we used the brad nailer to attach our little strips to one long post piece.
 You can see that we ended up using a slightly bigger piece at the bottom to get a good ghosty shape.
 If you don’t have one of these handy brad nailers in your workshop, I definitely recommend getting one!
 It’s so quick and easy to use for all kind of nailing projects and it allows you to use tiny, almost undetectable nails for trim and for projects like this without using a whole big giant air compressor.
 Plus it’s cordless so it’s just super convenient, like a cordless drill, but for nails!

 Once we had all the pieces attached, we drew the shape of a ghost and went over it with a jigsaw to cut it out.
 Then, all we had to do was paint it to make it look a little more spooky and rustic, and we were all set for decorating!